 Choose a day to take the test—most people find it easiest to do it on a weekend, as they can set aside a day to prepare and then a morning to do the test.
 Follow the preparatory information to make sure your test results are as accurate as possible.

-After 20 minutes, give another breath sample in a second tube.
-Repeat this process every 20 minutes for three hours.
-You’ll end up with ten breath-filled tubes in total, which you can then send off to the lab for interpretation.
+After 30 minutes, give another breath sample in a second tube.
+Repeat this process at the specified time intervals for a total of 2.5 hours.
+You’ll end up with seven breath-filled tubes in total, which you can then send off to the lab for interpretation.

 As lots of labs test for SIBO, in the past there has been a confusing lack of standardisation for results.
 A group of experts met in 2017 to agree on some guidelines, which were summarised in ‘The North American Consensus’11

 In the consensus, the experts agreed on the following: